 The track followed a downhill trend — since breaking camp that morning they had been climbing steadily towards Du Cane Gap — and after ten or so minutes, as Jenny estimated it, she saw the large rock ahead where she had left her lens.

 “I hope it’s still there”, she thought, “…but that’s idiotic because there’s no one around to take it.
 It’s not the city out here so of course it’s still there”.
 She felt rather silly at entertaining this thought as she approached the rock.

 It was a large dolerite boulder, the same stone that made up the geology here, stone extruded hot from the earth millions of years ago.
 A dark brown rock home to a diverse population of fungi, moss and lichen that were splattered across its surface to mottle it a patchwork of greens, greys and orange that blended together like some strange, miniature ecosystem.

 “Now, where did I leave it?, Jenny voiced aloud as if speaking to someone.
 “On the other side”, she remembered.
 Following the track around the rock, there it was, her lens, sitting just where she left it.

 “Luckily it’s not raining.
 I might be saying goodbye to this lens if it was”, she thought as she reached out to pick it up.
-That was when she noticed it — movement — down in the open country below, perhaps two kilometres distant, perhaps more.
+That was when she noticed it — movement — down in the open country below, perhaps two, maybe three kilometres distant.

 It was indistinct at that distance.
 At first she though it was probably a wallaby out on the grassland as there was nothing larger around here.
 It would have to be something that size to be noticeable.
 But there was something about it that immediately made her forget about it being a wallaby.
 It was blue.
 There are no blue wallabies.
 It was more a suggestion of blue than anything bright, like a faded blue she thought, but colour was not what she had first noticed.